SudoMaker/adlib2vgm/README.md

 - XAD3: Hyp LKCC/SAC Player
 - XAD4: Psi/Future Crew PGRID Player
 - XAD5: Ratt/GRIF Player

-Other formats supported by AdPlug can be added by copying the decoding code pieces to `Formats` directory + some minor modifications.

 ## Usage examples
 ```shell script